gizdatalab/policy_tracing/README.md

 We therefore build a web-application where polica analysts can upload a policy document which then gets analyzed for:

 ## 1) Overall Topic of the documents (Summary)
-  * TF-IDF
+  * TF-IDF /   Text suammarization
-  * Text suammarization
+  *
 <p align="center">
   <img width="400" src="https://github.com/gizdatalab/policy_tracing/blob/main/img/topics.png" alt="topics">
 </p>

 ## 2) Sustainable Development Goals related topics
-  * Classification using data from https://osdg.ai/ (english only?)
+  * Classification using Transformer and data from https://osdg.ai/

 ## 3) NDC related topics
   * Using keyword ontologies and semantic search